A Space-Efficient Algebraic Approach to Robotic Motion Planning: Preprocessing Results

+Finally, we show results of multithreading experiments for \algipa, visualized in \Cref{fig:multithread}.
+We tested with $n=100$, $k=15$, and different numbers of threads from $1$ (single-threaded) to $80$.
+Other configurations are the same as those in \Cref{appendix:scalability-large}.

+The left and middle figures depict running times, absolute and relative (to single-threaded).
+We see a linear speed-up up to $40$ threads, which is the number of physical cores of our hardware.
+Notice that for both datasets, up to that point, the speed-up is nearly ideal, achieving the speed-up of around factor-$38$ for $40$ threads, in contract to around $17$ for \dpipa \cite{mizutani2024leveraging}.
+The speed-up degrades beyond $40$ threads, but with $80$ threads, the speed-up reaches $40$.

+The trend of the peak memory usage (right) is also straightforward; the memory usage grows linearly to the number of threads, independent of the number of physical cores.

-\subsection{Preprocessing Results}
+\section{Preprocessing Results}

-Finally, we present results of preprocessing on our \gi{} instances.
+We present results of preprocessing on our \gi{} instances.
 Because $k$ (the number of colors present in the graph) is small, this preprocessing is quite effective.
-In particular, removing colorless vertices significantly reduces the size of the graphs.
+In particular, removing colorless vertices significantly reduces the size of the graphs. \Cref{table:preprocessing} shows statistics of the instances used for \Cref{appendix:scalability-large}.